 Quick challenge: name five studio-era African American stars.
 The first name served is Sidney Poitier, next Hattie McDaniel, then Lena Horne...
 Maybe one is able to recall the comic efforts of the heavily stereotyped Stepin Fetchit...
 Kind of gets hard to tack that last digit, doesn't it?
 While no one can argue the continuing spell that classic Hollywood casts over us-- the beauty, the allure, the glamour-- when one is being realistic, there are many flaws in Tinsel Town's handsome face.
 Hence, cinematic racism: a painful subject and a continuing saga of human failure and regeneration for every generation.
 The great thing about being a student of film is having this tangible ability to witness human beings in action.
 Since the advent of this medium, we have been able to literally watch history unfold and effect change before our very eyes, though we are rarely aware of this phenomenon as it happens.
 The social motivations that compel us to tell certain stories-- and audience reactions to these documentations-- in turn, become artifacts of our ever malleable culture.

 With that overly lengthy introduction being said, I can now press on to the matter at hand, which is how the racial issue has been investigated in our cinematic storylines in one particular fashion.
 While the burden of racial tension almost consistently fell on Mr. Poitier's shoulders, producing in his career one of the most profound and effective bodies of work in perhaps all film history, the female element of the African American race was very rarely given voice.
 When it was, it was normally stereotyped through the role of the sassy servant or house maid.
-But, there too was a strange mutation in which a black woman was given opportunity to reveal the prejudices under which she suffered through a character with true depth and feeling, but in this case, of course, she had to be half white.
+Howecer, there too was a strange mutation in which a black woman was given opportunity to reveal the prejudices under which she suffered through a character with true depth and feeling.
+Unfortunately, in this case, she had to be half white.
 The final clincher, she had to be played by a Caucasian actress.
 (Harrumph).
 While this shoddy choice at casting was taken as a slap in the face to the many black actresses dying for a chance to give credit to their race and prove themselves as genuine talents, the choice was just as much about business as it was an unhealthy dose of racism.
 Due to the production code, there could be no interracial romance or miscegenation on camera, which meant that a black actress could not indulge in a romance with a white actor (this is the same stipulation that caused Anna May Wong's career to suffer).
-This, in addition to the fact that famous, white actors were considered the real stars and money earners, led to forward thinking plots with backward thinking production.
+In addition, famous, white actors were considered the real stars and money earners, which led to some impressively forward-thinking plots with backward-thinking casting.
 Nonetheless, these films are worth a glance, as they are yet one more step forward from our segregated past.
 I have three films (and multiple versions) to discuss today: Show Boat, Imitation of Life, and Pinky.

 Fast forward to a few years later, and we find Julie alone without her man.
 Steve, her one true love, has left her, most probably due to the societal pressures of being married to a "negro girl," but also there are hints at infidelity and the other hard-knock financial pressures that any entertainer must endure.
 Julie mourns him, singing her heartbreaking "Bill" to the drunken crowds at The Trocadero, a gigantic step down from the homey and classy show boat.
 Julie too, it is discovered, is a drunk who has taken to the bottle to cope with her heartbreak.
 Surprisingly, Magnolia is brought back into her life and, just like Julie, she has fallen on hard times with her husband, Gaylord, whose gambling has cost them their home and eventually each other.
 He too has walked out on his wife, and so the two spurned women are reunited in song, for Julie overhears Magnolia auditioning for a spot at the club.
 Her audition piece is, of course, "Can't Help Lovin' Dat Man."
 Just as she had several years prior, Julie performs her act as guardian angel, watching out for her younger soul sister, and ensuring that she will not have to suffer the same pains as herself.
 She leaves her job at The Trocadero, seeing to it that Magnolia takes her place.
 Here we encounter the first example of the chosen sacrifice of the lower race.
 In all areas, Julie and Magnolia are fairly interchangeable.
 Though Magnolia was fortunate enough to be born to more prosperous and white parents, they are both destitute, abandoned, and lost.
 The one defining difference is Julie's mixed race.
 For this, she is irredeemable and she knows it.
 Julie committed the mortal sin of thinking she could climb above societies' restraints and enjoy the high life-- aka the white life-- but fate surely and swiftly reminded her of her place in the caste system.
 Though the Civil War has ended, her breeding still makes her a slave.
 She knows her place, and she accepts it.
 Her giving heart, which gave all to Steve, now continues to give to her friend who, of course, goes on to become a great star.